-If you have included an optional UMTS/HSPA+ based 3G Module (Universal Mobile Telecommunications System or High Speed Packet Access) module or LTE (Long Term Evolution) 4G module (see "Communication" on page D - 3 for specification details) in your purchase option, you do not require a driver/application installation for Windows 10.
-Follow the instructions overleaf to install the USIM card (which will be provided by your service provider), and then use the Charms Bar Wireless icon to access the 3G/4G network in the same manner as the WLAN.
+If you have included an optional 4G/LTE (Long Term Evolution) module (see "Communication" on page D - 3 for specification details) in your purchase option, you do not require a driver/application installation for Windows 10.
+Follow the instructions overleaf to install the USIM card (which will be provided by your service provider), and then use the Charms Bar Wireless icon to access the 4G network in the same manner as the WLAN.